 - For whom deprivation of liberty is considered after an independent assessment to be necessary in their best interests to protect them from harm.

 - Whenever a hospital or care home identifies that a person who lacks capacity is being, or risks being, deprived of their liberty, they must apply to a 'supervisory body' for authorisation of deprivation of liberty:

 - When a person is in a care home, the supervisory body will be the relevant Local Authority.

 - When the person is in a hospital, this will be the relevant Clinical Commissioning Group (CCG).

 - The Mental Capacity Act 2005 will not permit someone being deprived of their liberty without such an authorisation (unless it is a consequence of following a decision of the Court of Protection on a personal welfare question).

 - Doctors are eligible to undertake a mental health assessment as part of these procedures, provided they are three years post-registration and they must have undertaken the deprivation of liberty safeguards Mental Health Assessors training programme made available by the Royal College of Psychiatrists.

 - This work is not part of Essential Services for GPs and the British Medical Association's (BMA) Professional Fees Committee advises doctors to undertake this work only if they have agreed the level and payment arrangements for the work in advance.

-- Responsibility for payment lies with the PCT or Local Social Services Authority (LSSA) according to whether the person is in hospital or a Registered Home at the time of the assessment.
+- Responsibility for payment lies with the CCG or Local Social Services Authority (LSSA) according to whether the person is in hospital or a Registered Home at the time of the assessment.